Dallas–Fort Worth metroplex: Economy

 Business management and operations play a central role in the area's economy.
 Dallas and its suburbs have the third-largest concentration of corporate headquarters in the United States.
-Moreover, it is the only metro area in the country home to three of the top-ten largest Fortune 500 companies by revenue.
-The area continues to draw corporate relocation from across the nation, and especially from California.
+The area continues to draw corporate relocation from across the nation, and especially from the Midwest and the Northeast.
 From late 2018 to early 2019, both McKesson and Charles Schwab announced they would be relocating from San Francisco to the Dallas/Fort Worth area.
 Later in 2019, San Francisco-based Uber announced a massive corporate expansion just east of Downtown Dallas.

 Banking and finance play a key role in the area's economy.
 Dallas/Fort Worth recently surpassed Chicago to become the second-largest financial services hub in the nation, eclipsed only by New York.
 Bank of America, JPMorgan Chase, Liberty Mutual, Goldman Sachs, State Farm, Charles Schwab Corporation, and Fidelity Investments maintain significant operations in the area.
 The Metroplex also contains the largest Information Technology industry base in the state (often referred to as Silicon Prairie or the Telecom Corridor, especially when referring to US 75 through Richardson, Plano and Allen just north of Dallas itself).
 This area has a large number of corporate IT projects and the presence of numerous electronics, computing and telecommunication firms such as Microsoft, Texas Instruments, HP Enterprise Services, Dell Services, Samsung, Nokia, Cisco, Fujitsu, i2, Frontier, Alcatel, Ericsson, CA, Google, T-Mobile US, and Verizon.
 AT&T, the second largest telecommunications company in the world, is headquartered at the Whitacre Tower in Downtown Dallas.
-McKesson the 7th largest Fortune 500 company by revenue is headquartered in Irving.
+McKesson the 9th largest Fortune 500 company by revenue is headquartered in Irving.
 Fluor, the largest engineering & construction company in the Fortune 500, is also headquartered in Irving.
 In October 2016, Jacobs Engineering, a Fortune 500 company and one of the world's largest engineering companies, relocated from Pasadena, California to Dallas.
 Toyota USA, in 2016, relocated its corporate headquarters to Plano.
 Southwest Airlines is headquartered in Dallas.
 The airline has more than 53,000 employees as of October 2016 and operates more than 3,900 departures a day during peak travel season.